Kong/insomnia-docs/docs/inso-cli/inso-on-docker.md

 ## Run Inso CLI commands

-To run Insomnia specs in `kong/inso` container, mount the specs folder on your host machine to a `/var/temp` folder on the container.
-Examples:
+To run Insomnia specs in `kong/inso` container, mount the specs folder on your host machine to a `/var/temp` folder in the container.
+See the following sections for some examples.

 - Mount an Insomnia git sync repository folder to a folder on the container: